Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Award: BEST HOME THEATER

-WHY WE LIKE IT: Easy smartphone connectivity via USB with screen mirroring support, plus 3600-lux brightness and a 2000:1 contrast ratio make this a strong contender for the best mini projector for iPhone and Android mobile devices in your home theater.
+WHY WE LIKE IT: Easy smartphone projector connectivity via USB with screen mirroring support, plus 3600-lux brightness and a 2000:1 contrast ratio, make this a strong contender for the best mini projector for iPhone and Android mobile devices in your home theater.

 If convenience is key and you don’t particularly need a battery or wifi, then this is among the best mini projectors for iPhone and other mobile device movie watching.
-It has a very long 50,000 hour bulb life, class competitive brightness of 3600 lux, and contrast ratio of 2000:1, the same as with the more expensive Vamvo L4200.
+It has a very long 50,000-hour bulb life, class-competitive brightness of 3600 lux, and a contrast ratio of 2000:1, the same as the more expensive Vamvo L4200.
 Although, it’s not as high as the Goodee video projector, which has a contrast ratio of 3000:1.

 This Topvision mini projector is also easy to connect to an iPhone or iPad; just plug your lightning-USB cable into the USB port and it supports screen mirroring.
 Native resolution is on the low side for today’s projectors, at 800×480 as opposed to the 1280×720 the Vamvo offers.

 In order to bring you a number of choices for the best mini projector on sale right now, we scoured mini projector reviews and tested out numerous models, looking for brightness, ease of use, reliability, and resolution.

-We only considered plug-in projectors with a brightness of 2600 lux or higher; this way you can use the projector in a medium-sized home theater or even a dimly lit conference room without much trouble.
-We also looked for contrast ratios of at least 2000:1, so that the image quality will appear sharp and easy to see.
+We only considered plug-in projectors with a brightness of 2600 lux or higher; this way, you can use the projector in a medium-sized home theater or even a dimly lit conference room without much trouble.
+We also looked for contrast ratios of at least 2000:1, so that the image quality would appear sharp and easy to see.